alexnelsone/centralizedlogging.io/06-Review-of-installed-configuration.md

 This is a lot of information, we'll have to do something about this or our inbox(es) will get full fast and if we receive too many, there is a chance that something falls through the cracks if someone starts to consider this "noise" and "can be ignored."
+The documentation regarding notifications from Control Tower mentions that "SNS topics in AWS Control Tower are extremely noisy, by design."
+The page does mention a way to filter some of the noise, so we are going to put some of that in place later.
+As we are configuring out our environment we will be creating (and possibly destroying) a lot of resources, and we don't need to be notified when Config detects a new resource.
+We do however, want to be able to see things that are `NON_COMPLIANT` so that we can fix those later.
+There are other SNS topics created with different levels of notifications.
+To see those, see [this link](https://docs.aws.amazon.com/controltower/latest/userguide/sns-guidance.html).
+For now, we will keep going.
+The next page details how we can start to get into each of our accounts to continue with reiewing what has been installed for us.